Coxxs/NSOk/README.md

 # NSOk

 NSOk is a hex string generator with a very particular set of skills.
-It requires a rooted Android phone.
+It requires an Android phone (Root is recommended but not required).

 ## Usage

+### I have a non-rooted Android phone

+1. Use [LSPatch](https://github.com/LSPosed/LSPatch) to patch the NSO App (2.6.0) with NSOk.
+    - LSPatch Portable patch mode is recommended

+2. Install patched NSO App

+3. NSOk is now running on the `9000` port of your phone,  you can access it via `http://ip:9000/f`
+    - You can forward it to your PC using adb (`adb tcp:9000 tcp:9000`), and access it using `http://127.0.0.1:9000/f`
+    - You can also expose the server to the Internet to serve more users.
+However, be aware of the potential risks.

+### I have a rooted Android phone

 1. Install [Magisk](https://github.com/topjohnwu/Magisk/releases)
     - Disable "Enforce DenyList" in Magisk Settings